 Big Manny Top Tips

-Exam preparation can be challenging with multiple GCSE subjects to revise for.
-Watch the videos below with Big Manny giving his top tips for how to make your revision count, and his top tips for what to do in the week leading up to your exam.
+Exam preparation can be challenging with multiple subjects to revise for.
+Watch these videos with Big Manny to discover his top tips for successful revision:

-Video 1 – Top tips to make your revision count
+• Top tips – Make your revision count

 It’s Big Manny, and these are my top tips to help you with your revision.